-Bomb scare at Living Faith Church, Kaduna – The Sun Nigeria
+Bomb scare at Living Faith church, Kaduna – The Sun Nigeria

 Sola Ojo, Kaduna

-Worshipers at Living Faith Church, Sabon Tasha, Chikun local government of Kaduna State were on Sunday scared after a man suspected to be a suicide bomber gained access into the church’s auditorium.
+Worshippers at Living Faith Church, Sabon Tasha, Chikun Local Government Area (LGA)of Kaduna State were on Sunday disrupted after a man suspected to be suicide bomber gained access into the church’s auditorium.

 But, the Chief Security of the Church, Ekpenyong Edet, said, the suspect was monitored on a CCTV Camera, carrying the bag into the church auditorium after beating security check at the entrance.